mercadolibre/mobile-dependencies_whitelist/README.md

 1. `publishAarRelease` - Publishes the .aar (along with the sources and Javadoc) to the specified Maven releases repository.
 It runs all the checks before uploading the artifacts (lint, tests, etc.), and once they get uploaded, it tags the version in Git.
 2. `publishAarExperimental` - Same as `publishAarRelease`, but it uploads the artifacts to the specified Maven experimental repository.
 It does NOT tag the version in Git, as it is not a release.
 3. `publishAarLocal` - This is particularly useful during the development phase of the Android library.
 It overwrites the artifacts in your .m2/repository directory, so that you can code & test your code without uploading anything to a remote repository.
 This does NOT run lint so that we don't have to wait that long.
 It does not tag the version in Git either.
+4. `jacoco{buildType}` - This task creates a Jacoco Code Coverage Report for specified buildType.
+This task DOES NOT assemble your variant because of building times performance, you should assemble first desired variant. *I.E.: jacocoDebug*

 ## How to add aar-publisher to your project?